-- 41 The product type of the Target of Evaluation (TOE) described in this Protection Profile (PP) is a database management system (DBMS).
-The DBMS will have the capability to limit TOE access to authorized users, enforce Discretionary Access Controls on objects under the control of the database management system based on user and/or group authorizations, and to provide user accountability via audit of users' actions. - 42 A DBMS is a computerized repository that stores information and allows authorized users to retrieve and update that information.
-A DBMS may be a single-user system, in which only one user may access the DBMS at a given time, or a multi-user system, in which many users may access the DBMS simultaneously. - 43 A DBMS supports two major types of users: - Users who interact with the DBMS to observe and/or modify data objects for which they have authorization to access; and - Authorized administrators who implement and manage the various informationrelated policies of an organization (e.g., access, integrity, consistency, availability) on the databases that they manage and/or own - 44 A DBMS, in conjunction with the IT environment, stores, and controls access to, two types of data: - The first type is the user data that the DBMS maintains and protects.
-User data may consist of the following: - a) The user data stored in or as database objects; - b) The definitions of user databases and database objects, commonly known as DBMS metadata; and - c) User-developed queries, functions, or procedures that the DBMS maintains for users. - The second type is the DBMS data (e.g., configuration parameters, user security attributes, transaction log, audit instructions and records) that the DBMS maintains and uses to operate the DBMS. - 45 Most commercial DBMSs have the following major components: - The DBMS server application that performs the following functions:
+- The product type of the Target of Evaluation (TOE) described in this Protection Profile (PP) is a database management system (DBMS).
+The DBMS will have the capability to limit TOE access to authorized users, enforce Discretionary Access Controls on objects under the control of the database management system based on user and/or group authorizations, and to provide user accountability via audit of users' actions. - A DBMS is a computerized repository that stores information and allows authorized users to retrieve and update that information.
+A DBMS may be a single-user system, in which only one user may access the DBMS at a given time, or a multi-user system, in which many users may access the DBMS simultaneously. - 39 A DBMS supports two major types of users: - Users who interact with the DBMS to observe and/or modify data objects for which they have authorization to access; and - Authorized administrators who implement and manage the various informationrelated policies of an organization (e.g., access, integrity, consistency, availability) on the databases that they manage and/or own - 40 A DBMS stores, and controls access to, two types of data: - The first type is the user data that the DBMS maintains and protects.
+User data may consist of the following: - a) The user data stored in or as database objects; - b) The definitions of user databases and database objects, commonly known as DBMS metadata; and - c) User-developed queries, functions, or procedures that the DBMS maintains for users. - The second type is the DBMS data (e.g., configuration parameters, user security attributes, transaction log, audit instructions and records) that the DBMS maintains and uses to operate the DBMS. - 41 Most commercial DBMSs have the following major components: - The DBMS server application that performs the following functions: - a) Controlling users' accesses to user data and DBMS data;

-- a) Controlling users' accesses to user data and DBMS data; - b) Interacting with, and possibly supplementing portions of, the underlying operating system to retrieve and present the data that are under the DBMS's management; - c) Indexing data values to their physical locations for quick retrievals based on a value or range of values; - d) Executing pre-written programs (i.e., utilities) to perform common tasks like database backup, recovery, loading, and copying; - e) Supporting mechanisms that enable concurrent database access (e.g., locks); - f) Assisting recovery of user data and DBMS data (e.g., transaction log); and - g) Tracking operations performed by users. - A data model with which the DBMS data structures and organization can be conceptualized (e.g., hierarchical, object-oriented, relational data models) and DBMS objects defined. - High-level language(s) or interfaces that allow authorized users to define database constructs; access and modify user or DBMS data; present user or DBMS data; and perform operations on those data. - 46 A DBMS specification is the proper document in which to identify the detailed requirements for the DBMS manager/server functions listed above (and any additional DBMS functions).
+- b) Interacting with, and possibly supplementing portions of, the underlying operating system to retrieve and present the data that are under the DBMS's management; - c) Indexing data values to their physical locations for quick retrievals based on a value or range of values; - d) Executing pre-written programs (i.e., utilities) to perform common tasks like database backup, recovery, loading, and copying; - e) Supporting mechanisms that enable concurrent database access (e.g., locks); - f) Assisting recovery of user data and DBMS data (e.g., transaction log); and - g) Tracking operations performed by users. - A data model with which the DBMS data structures and organization can be conceptualized (e.g., hierarchical, object-oriented, relational data models) and DBMS objects defined. - High-level language(s) or interfaces that allow authorized users to define database constructs; access and modify user or DBMS data; present user or DBMS data; and perform operations on those data. - A DBMS specification is the proper document in which to identify the detailed requirements for the DBMS manager/server functions listed above (and any additional DBMS functions).
 This PP identifies the requirements for the security functions that the DBMS performs in addition to, or as part of, those DBMS manager/server functions.
-This PP also identifies security requirements for the IT environment in which the DBMS operates.